-When procuring a penetration test, it’s important to have complete confidence in the provider you choose to perform the assessment.
+When procuring a penetration test, you need to have complete confidence in the provider you choose to perform the assessment.

-CREST accreditation is well established as a ‘stamp of approval’ for a high-quality penetration test, but what differentiates a CREST penetration test from other assessments?
+CREST accreditation is a good place to start – a ‘stamp of approval’ for a high-quality penetration test, but what differentiates a CREST penetration test from other assessments?
 Read on to find out.

 What is penetration testing?